alecramsay/pg/docs/_pages/example.markdown

 <h3>Districts vs. Baseline</h3>

-At the bottom are a set of tabs, one for each of the six comparison maps.
+[At the bottom are a set of tabs, one for each of the six maps compared to the baseline map.
 For each map, there is:

-* a pairwise radar diagram
-* the map with the baseline district lines overlaid on it,
+* an image of the map which you can click on to see in DRA,
-* a map of the regions formed by intersecting the district boundaries of the two maps, and
+* an image of the regions formed by intersecting the district boundaries of the two maps, and
-* a table showing data for each region
+* a table showing data for each intersecting region]

-Note: The "BASELINE" and "OTHER" columns shows the districts that intersect to form the region.
-The first is the district in the baseline map, and the second is the district in the comparison map.

 <p>These tabs compare the district boundaries of official map and the five notable maps with the baseline map:</p>